dstodev/cmake-cxx/FEATURES.md

 # Project Features

-This project implements CMake and C++ utilities for developers starting new modern C++ projects.
+This project implements CMake and C++ utilities for developers starting new, modern C++ projects.

 ## CMake Features